Heda Armour

-Heda Armour (1914–1996), later Heda Munro and Heda Napper, was a British painter and etcher.
+Hedvig Sophie "Heda" Armour (23 May 1914 – 20 February 1996) was a British painter and etcher.

 Biography

-Hedvig (Heda) Sophie Armour was born on 23 May 1914 in Recife, Brazil to Stewart and Gabrielle Matilda (née Crosse) Armour.
-After a private education Armour trained at the Guildford School of Art from 1930 to 1933 before spending six years studying at the Royal Academy Schools where her teachers included Walter Thomas Monnington and Sir Walter Westley Russell.
+Armour was born in 1914 in Recife, Brazil, to Stewart, a civil engineer from London, and Gabrielle Matilda (née Crosse) Armour.
+Her father died in 1925, when she was 11.
+After a private education, Armour trained at the Guildford School of Art from 1930 to 1933 before spending six years studying at the Royal Academy Schools, where her teachers included Walter Thomas Monnington and Sir Walter Westley Russell.